HSBC to revamp business model as lower interest rates hit profit

 HSBC said on Tuesday it plans to reduce annual costs to below $31 billion by 2022, a more ambitious target than it set out in February and well below the operating expenses of $42.3 billion it reported in 2019.

-It will also accelerate the transformation of its U.S. business, where it has long struggled to compete with much bigger local players, and will provide an update at its 2020 full-year results in February.
+It will also accelerate the transformation of its U.S. business, where it has long struggled to compete with much bigger players, and will provide an update at its 2020 results in February.

+Analysts and investors fear the lender could cut payouts in the long run.

-“When we start paying distributions again, we’ll start conservatively and build from there,” Stevenson told investors on a conference call.
+“When we start paying distributions again, we’ll start conservatively and build from there,” Stevenson said on the conference call.

 Reporting by Sumeet Chatterjee in Hong Kong and Lawrence White in London; Additional reporting by Scott Murdoch in Hong Kong; editing by Edwina Gibbs and Jason Neely